 Romano's delicious demi-glace is made from reduced veal stock, but a nice substitute can be made from a combination of canned beef broth and chicken broth.
 With plenty of garlic, rosemary and thyme in there, the aroma of sauce simmering on the stove will make everyone in the house drool.

-Find recipes for more of your favorite Romano's Macaroni Grill recipes here.
+Try my Romano's Macaroni Grill Chicken Portobello recipe below, and find recipes for more of your favorite Romano's Macaroni Grill recipes here.

 Source: Top Secret Restaurant Recipes 2 by Todd Wilbur.